 This course covers the use of cost data in strategic planning and control to facilitate the development and implementation of business strategies.
 Restricted to M.S. in Commerce students.

 Financial Accounting incorporates the perspectives of accounting, corporate finance, and economics to help students understand financial statements and the judgments and incentives underlying accounting choices.
-The course will use an integrated, cross-disciplinary view of financial reporting and will include major accounting topic, including assets, liabilities, equity, off-balance-sheet financing, measurement issues, valuation, and the analysis.
+The course uses an integrated, cross-disciplinary view of financial reporting and includes major accounting topics, including assets, liabilities, equity, off-balance sheet financing, measurement issues, valuation, and analysis.
 Restricted to M.S. in Commerce students.

 Marketing and Quantitative Analysis introduces the marketing management processes that can be applied to various global markets.
 Topics include understanding market metrics, consumer market dynamics, consumer behavior and social/cultural trends, organizational buying behaviors, market segmentation, global branding, management of goods and services in diverse markets, and marketing decision systems.
 Restricted to M.S. in Commerce students.

-Financial Management covers basic corporate finance including cost of capital, capital budgeting, valuation of stock and bonds, working capital management, and international finance.
-Restricted to M.S. in Commerce students.
+Financial Management covers basic corporate finance, including cost of capital, capital budgeting, valuation of stock and bonds, working capital management, and international finance.
+Prerequisite: Restricted to M.S. in Commerce students.